Molly Sandén

 Molly My Marianne Sandén (born 3 July 1992), also known by her middle name My Marianne, is a Swedish pop singer and voice actress.
 As a teenager, she represented Sweden in the Junior Eurovision Song Contest in 2006 and participated in Melodifestivalen in 2009, 2012, and 2016.
 Her sisters Frida and Mimmi are also singers.
 In 2018, Sandén released her third studio album, Större.
 Her fourth studio album was released in early 2019, called Det bästa kanske inte hänt än.

 Biography

 Molly My Marianne Sandén was born in Stockholm.
 She attended the Adolf Fredrik's Music School.
-She then attended the gymnasium school Rytmus Music High School, from which she graduated in spring 2011.
+She then attended the gymnasium school Rytmus Music High School, from where she graduated in spring 2011.
 Sandén practised and wrote music at Helges song studio in Gävle, where she also became a member of the band Helges All Stars with Alice Svensson, Amy Diamond, Zara Larsson, and her sisters Frida and Mimmi.